OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/hdinsight/hdinsight-use-oozie.md

     # Both files are stored in a public Blob
     $publicBlobContext = New-AzureStorageContext -StorageAccountName "hditutorialdata" -Anonymous

-    # WASB folder for storing the Oozie tutorial files.
+    # WASB folder for storing hello Oozie tutorial files.
-    $destFolder = "tutorials/useoozie"  # Do NOT use the long path here
+    $destFolder = "tutorials/useoozie"  # Do NOT use hello long path here

     Start-CopyAzureStorageBlob `
         -Context $publicBlobContext `